rccordell/f18rwda/course-description.md

 ---
 layout: landing
 title: Course Description and Learning Objectives
-description: What is RWDA all about?
+description: 'What is RWDA all about?'
 image: https://c2.staticflickr.com/2/1432/5151286161\_f02ac67a18\_z.jpg
 nav-menu: true
 ---